wickathou/JS-capstone/README.md

 # 📖 JS Capstone - Entertaiment Opinion <a name="about-project"></a>

-**JS Capstone - Entertaiment Opinion**, is a tool used to keep track of the scores achieved by people while allowing scores to be ranked.
-The app features custom API calls to the JS Capstone - Entertaiment Opinion and uses Webpack and Bootstrap.
+**JS Capstone - Entertaiment Opinion**, is a web application build using JavaScript that collects user's opinions about popular shows and movies.
+The app features the usage of the [TVmaze API](https://www.tvmaze.com/api).

 ## 🛠 Built With <a name="built-with"></a>